ValentinMoreau08/Projet-Startup-POC-Front/template_src/README.md

 - Install with npm : `npm install`

   ## Start
+  - WEB
-Inside Projet-Startup-POC-Front use command : `cordova run browser -- --live-reload`
+Inside Projet-Startup-POC-Front/template_src use command : `cordova run browser -- --live-reload`
+  - Mobile (Android)
+* Connect your android phone to your computer
+* Run command `adb reverse tcp:8180 tcp:8180` so that you can access your api from your localhost:8180
+* Inside Projet-Startup-POC-Front/template_src use command : `cordova run android`
+-Note: You can also find the apk in the root of the project